-The Authority released the Draft 2020 Business Plan: Delivering the Vision (Draft 2020 Business Plan) in February 2020 for public review and comment.
-The plan's final adoption is intended at the June 2020 Board meeting for submittal to the California Legislature by July 1, 2020.
-The Draft 2020 Business Plan forecasts were developed using the same travel forecasting model as the 2016 and 2018 Business Plans, updated for population and employment forecasts.
-The Draft 2020 Business Plan Phase 1 medium ridership forecast for 2040 is 38.6 million, and the high is 50.0 million (Authority 2020).
+The Authority released the Draft 2020 Business Plan: Delivering the Vision (Draft 2020 Business Plan) in February 2020.
+Subsequently, due to the ongoing COVID-19 pandemic uncertainty, the Draft 2020 Business Plan final adoption was extended to April 15, 2021.
+A Revised Draft 2020 Business Plan: Recovery and Transformation was issued on February 9, 2021, for public review and comment.
+The 2020 Business Plan was adopted by the Authority Board of Directors on March 25, 2021, and submitted to the state legislature on April 12, 2021.
+The 2020 Business Plan forecasts were developed using the same travel forecasting model as the 2016 and 2018 Business Plans, updated for population and employment forecasts.
+The 2020 Business Plan Phase 1 medium ridership forecast for 2040 is 38.6 million, and the high ridership forecast is 50.0 million (Authority 2021).
+Relative to the 2016 Business Plan, the medium ridership forecast for 2040 decreased by 10 percent and the high ridership forecast decreased by 12 percent.
+The 2020 Business Plan assumes an opening year of 2033 (Authority 2021).

-To the extent that the lower ridership levels projected in the 2018 Business Plan or the Draft 2020 Business Plan would result in fewer trains operating in 2040, the adverse environmental impacts associated with the train operations in 2040 would be somewhat less than the impacts presented in this Draft EIR/EIS, and the benefits accruing to the project (e.g., reduced vehicle miles traveled, reduced GHG emissions, reduced energy consumption) also would be somewhat less than the benefits presented in this Draft EIR/EIS.
-As with the impacts, the benefits would continue to build and accrue over time and would eventually reach the levels discussed in this Draft EIR/EIS for the Phase 1 system.
+To the extent that the lower ridership levels projected in the 2018 Business Plan or the 2020 Business Plan would result in fewer trains operating in 2040, the adverse environmental impacts associated with the train operations in 2040 would be somewhat less than the impacts presented in this Final EIR/EIS, and the benefits accruing to the project (e.g., reduced vehicle miles traveled, reduced GHG emissions, reduced energy consumption) also would be somewhat less than the benefits presented in this Final EIR/EIS.
+As with the impacts, the benefits would continue to build and accrue over time and would eventually reach the levels discussed in this Final EIR/EIS for the Phase 1 system.